machin3boy/zaest/ZoKrates/README.md

-zk-SNARKs functions for Vera implemented with ZoKrates.
+zk-SNARKs functions for Zaest implemented with ZoKrates.